BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: BROADCAST: Reducing Both Compression Stochastic Noise

 then it holds that

 where

 \end{theorem}

-The asymptotic learning error $\Delta_2$ of BROADCAST is no longer dependent on the inner variation and compression noise.
+The proof of this theorem is in Appendix A. The asymptotic learning error $\Delta_2$ of BROADCAST is no longer dependent on the inner variation and compression noise.
 The major source of the learning error comes from the outer variation, as well as the computation error in calculating the geometric median.
 In contrast, the inner variation and compression noise terms both appear in the learning error of the Byzantine-robust compressed SGD, and the compression noise term appears in that of the Byzantine-robust compressed SAGA.
 Compared to the Byzantine-robust SAGA without compression, the magnitude of learning error is same.
 If $\delta$ is 0, meaning that no compression is applied, the learning error in BROADCAST is in the same order as that of the Byzantine-robust SAGA without compression.
 The constant is slightly improved due to proof techniques.
 Thus, BROADCAST achieves gradient compression for free and achieves the same Byzantine-robustness as its uncompressed counterpart.